Skip to main content

 The hymn has two strophes: vv.
 15–17 concern Christ's role in the original creation, while vv.
 18–20 concern his role in the new creation through the church and reconciliation.
 The pivotal term is prōtotokos (firstborn).
 In the Old Testament, "firstborn" carried two distinct senses: chronological priority (born first) and status (pre-eminent, heir).
 Israel is called God's "firstborn" (Exod 4:22) as a title of honour, not chronological order.
 The question is which sense governs here.

 The relationship between verse 15 ("firstborn of all creation") and verse 16 ("because in him all things were created") is critical.
-If "firstborn" means "first created," then verse 16 creates a logical problem: how can the one who is part of creation also be the agent through whom all creation came into being?
-If "firstborn" means "sovereign over," then verse 16 provides the reason for the title.
-The grammatical connection (hoti, "because") favours the latter reading, but the debate remains active.
-The NIV signals its interpretive choice by translating "firstborn over all creation" rather than the more literal "firstborn of all creation."
+If "firstborn" means "first created," then verse 16 creates an apparent logical problem on a strong reading of ta panta: how can the one who is part of creation also be the agent through whom all creation came into being?
+If "firstborn" means "sovereign over," then verse 16 supplies the reason for the title.
+Trinitarian readers argue the hoti ("because") clause favours the latter reading.
+Biblical Unitarian readers reply that this presses hoti harder than the syntax requires: hoti can introduce ground or explanation without forcing a "sovereign over" meaning, and the unambiguously partitive parallel in v.
+18 (prōtotokos ek tōn nekrōn, "firstborn from the dead") shows the same author using prōtotokos + genitive to place the bearer within the relevant group.
+The NIV signals its interpretive choice by translating "firstborn over all creation" rather than the more literal "firstborn of all creation"; every other major modern translation cited above renders "of."

 3 The Debate